 - a safe place to work things out

-Counselling & therapy isn’t about the counsellor or therapist giving you all the answers or lots of advice but it’s a place where you can be supported to find your own solutions to the issues in your life.
+This isn't about giving you all the answers or lots of advice but it’s a place where you can be supported to find your own solutions to the issues in your life.
 This can help to build your confidence and self-esteem

 Is it free?

 Yes.
-At the moment our online service is free to access for any young people 16-25 living in Salford.
+At the moment our online service is free to access for any young people 13-25 in various parts of Greater Manchester.

 How do I start?